-Omar collects his destroyed ribbons-which are not rightly colored now-but dirty smoking rags.
-He shapeshifts again, ascends, and throws them down on the crowd.
+Omar collects his destroyed ribbons-which are not brightly colored now-but dirty smoking rags.
+He shape-shifts again, ascends, and throws them down on the crowd omar at once Degins, to manipulate the action: First he Summons Aira La P All are engaged again in their "busy at Work" dance and singing last verse of "Streets" - which is interrupted by a shout.